-Not sure how to manage your open home or private inspection through Covid 19?
-We have all the answers for you.
+Not sure how to manage your private inspection or open house during a pandemic?
+We’ve got all the answers for you.

-We’ve been inundated with enquiries about what to do when it comes to open homes and private inspections during Covid 19.
+We’ve been inundated with enquiries about what to do when it comes to open homes during the pandemic.

 These 9 essential practices will ensure you comply with current health regulations while giving yourself, your family and those interested in your property greater protection.

-FaceTime can be used to showcase your home to interested buyers or renters before they see it in person.
+You can use FaceTime to showcase your home to interested buyers or renters before they see it in person.
 This way, you’ll be able to pre-screen their health, while knowing they’re serious about your property.
-FaceTime offers the flexibility to discuss the features of your property as people view it - they may even see enough to make a decision on the spot.

 - Do they have a fever or flu-like symptoms?